frenchhornbro/tweeter/README.md

 # Tweeter-Web

-## Running the Project
+## Running the Application
-Run the project by running 'npm start' from within the 'tweeter-web' folder.
+Run the project by running 'npm run start' from within the 'tweeter-web' folder.
+This will run Vite and should automatically open up http://localhost:5173 to access the application.
-A starter project for the Tweeter Web application.

 ## Experience
+I did not write the frontend code for this project, but I refactored it to remove code duplicaiton and follow MVP.
+I created the backend and implemented it in AWS using Lambda functions for the service, DynamoDB for the database, and (in progress) SQS for queueing functions for Lambda.

 This project is focused on giving me experience with implementing software design principles.
 Some include:

-- Layered architecture (MVP)
 - Single-responsibility principle
 - Avoid code duplication
+- Layered architecture (MVP) (in frontend)
-- Abstract factory method
+- Abstract factory method (in backend)

-- Dependency inversion
+## Future Improvements
+This application is fully functional.
+However, it does need some adjustments to allow posting a status for a user with a large number of followers.
+This will be implemented by sending requests to a queue via SQS and processing those requests with a lambda function.
+This will make the perceived time of posting for the user just about a second, but the actual updating of all the followers' feeds will take up to a couple of minutes to finish processing.

 ## Setting Up the Project
 1. cd into the project root folder